-Though This Be (online) Madness is a brand new reimagining of Skye Loneragan’s solo theatre show, premiering from 5-9 October at mhfestival.com and on the SMHAF Facebook page.
+Though This Be (online) Madness is a brand new reimagining of Skye Loneragan’s solo theatre show, which premiered from 5-9 October 2020 at mhfestival.com and on the SMHAF Facebook page.

 It is the story of a recovering mum who is attempting to tell many tales of sisterhood struggles with mental health – in the midst of constant interruptions from her new-born baby.

 Skye Loneragan will join us for one of our 'Normal' Conversations as part of SMHAF 2021.
 Join SMHAF’s Andrew Eaton-Lewis in conversation with Skye and composer Amble Skuse about their experiences of making work in lockdown, balancing creativity and mental health, and what arts funders and programmers could be doing better.
 Register here.